 Expert Panel on Sustainable Development

 Sustainable development is fundamental to all decision-making in society.
 However, we often lack the ability to apply it to our everyday life and grasp the opportunities it provides.
-The expert panel hosted by Sitra helps make the voice of science better heard.
+The expert panel started its work hosted by Sitra to help make the voice of science better heard.